stardrix/steam-gem-bot-releases/README.md

 ## Features

+- Run **multiple bot accounts** from a single dashboard - each with its own credentials, rates, and config
-- Auto-accepts trade offers based on your configured rates — no manual input needed
+- Auto-accepts trade offers based on your configured rates - no manual input needed
 - Live dashboard with inventory, trade history, rates, and logs
 - Chat commands so users can check prices and request trades directly on Steam
-- SteamTradeBots.com listing integration — your bot stays listed and up to date automatically
+- SteamTradeBots.com listing integration - your bot stays listed and up to date automatically
-- Supply Feed — automatically tracks market rates and undercuts or matches competitors
+- Supply Feed - automatically tracks market rates and undercuts or matches competitors
 - Persistent trade history with profit tracking across restarts
-- Auto-updates — new versions install silently in the background
+- Auto-updates - new versions install silently in the background

 ## How it works

 1. Install and activate your license
-2. Add your Steam bot account credentials
+2. Add one or more Steam bot account credentials
 3. Set your buy and sell rates
-4. Start the bot — it handles everything from there
+4. Start the bot - it handles everything from there

-> [!WARNING]
-> **NOTE:** This application can only run **1 Steam Gem bot**.

 ## Dashboard